switch-model/Switch-USA-PG/README.md

 # Introduction

 The sections below show how to use this repository.
-Note that this will take about 14 GB of storage on your computer before you get started, mainly for the `MIP_results_comparison` sub-repository, which holds one copy of all the comparison data (6.2 GB) in the active file system and one copy in the underlying git database.
+Note that this will take about 20 GB of storage on your computer before you start generating model inputs.
+This is mainly used by the `MIP_results_comparison` sub-repository, which holds one copy of all the comparison data (6.2 GB) in the active file system and one copy in the underlying git database, and also by the PowerGenome input files that will be stored in the `pg_data` directory (9.2 GB).

 # Install miniconda
 Download from https://docs.conda.io/projects/miniconda/en/latest/